rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)

 3. Obtain the **datastore id** and the **cluster id** from the datastore that accommodate the datastore type that this VM can be restored, which is VMFS.
 In this hypervisor, I am using the datastore with the name “0-BRS-VMFS-Test3” and enter that as the filter into HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/DatastoresList) 'GET /virtualization/v1beta1/datastores`.
-The API used for this:`GET /virtualization/v1beta1/datastores? filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id `
+The API used for this:
+`﻿``shellsession
+GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id
+`﻿``

 ![API to obtain the cluster and datastore Ids](/img/api-obtain-cluster-and-datastore.png)